Bound entangled singlet-like states for quantum metrology: Quantum Fisher information of PPT states based on private states

-for all $i,j.$ Such operator exists for all $d$, the one corresponding to the quantum Fourier transform is appropriate.
 For even $d$ values the $d\times d$ Hadamard matrix multiplied by $1\sqrt{d}$ is also a good choice whenever it exists.
 It gives a real density matrix.
-In Appendix~\ref{sec:privatePPT}, we present the derivation of Eq.~(\ref{eq:rhopri}) based on the private states of Ref.~\cite{Badziag}.
+In Appendix~\ref{sec:privatePPT}, we present the derivation of Eqs.~(\ref{eq:rhomat}) and (\ref{eq:rhopri}) based on the private states of Ref.~\cite{Badziag}.
 In Appendix~\ref{sec:appendix_bound_private}, we show that the $4\times 4$ bound entangled states of Ref.~\cite{Toth18} are of this form.
-Note that throughout the paper we start the indices of the rows and columns of matrices from zero, which simplifies a lot many of our formulas.
+Note that throughout this paper we start the indices of the rows and columns of matrices from zero, which simplifies many of our formulas.

 It is quite straightforward to check that the eigenvectors and the eigenvalues of the density matrix $\rhopptfirst$ above are the following, where we remember that the condition in Eq.~(\ref{eq:uij}) must be fulfilled.
-There are $d^2$ eigenvectors belonging to eigenvalue
+There are $d^2$ eigenvectors belonging to the eigenvalue

 given as